Freekeh in Australia: What It Is, Benefits, How to Cook (Cracked vs Whole) + Easy Ideas

 Freekeh Nutrition & Health Benefits

-Freekeh is packed with dietary fiber, plant-based protein, and key minerals.
-A 100g serving provides:
+Freekeh is packed with dietary fibre, plant-based protein, and key minerals.
+A 100 g serving provides:

-- High dietary fiber for digestive support and gut health
+- High dietary fibre for digestive support and gut health

 - Rich plant-based protein for muscle repair and energy